jmrnilsson/MinMQ/README.md

 a managed or defined API for sending or retrieving messages.
 At the moment messages are being flushed to Postgres for review and follow-up purposes; Making sure sent messages eventually show up._

-MinMQ is a minimal message queue for private networks, on-premise, or non-public networks.
-Atleast not for the time being.
+MinMQ is a minimal message queue for private networks, on-premise, or non-public networks for the time being.
 It targets virtual machines, Docker and physical hosts.
 It's designed for low ceremony, high throughput, medium-to-low latency, and has a HTTP-transport for comfortable transmission of messages.